Developer(s) – Delphine Software & Interplay Entertainment

 Lifespan – 1/10

 Another World can be completed in less than 40 minutes, and I think even for a time when the average video game lifespan was considerably less than what it is today, that’s intolerable.
 Nintendo was known for pushing out a lot of 2D side-scrolling adventure games, which all lasted considerably longer than Another World, and I think if this game were to have lasted a little bit longer, it would have made even more of a mark than what it did.

 Storyline – 5.5/10

-The story of Another World centres around a young physicist named Lester Knight Chaykin, who is transported to an alternate dimension after a failed particle accelerator experiment, and finds himself in a one-man struggle to survive.
-What I like about this game’s story over Chahi’s future effort, Heart of Darkness, is that although minimal dialogue is spoken, it feels more like a fully cohesive concept as opposed to one with a lot of random elements put together in order to form a fully cohesive concept.
+The story of Another World centers around a young physicist named Lester Knight Chaykin, who is transported to an alternate dimension after a failed particle accelerator experiment, and finds himself in a one-man struggle to survive.
+What I like about this game’s story over Chahi’s future effort, Heart of Darkness is that although the minimal dialogue is spoken, it feels more like a fully cohesive concept as opposed to one with a lot of random elements put together in order to form a fully cohesive concept.
 But there are also elements of the story left unelaborated on and because of that, it seems like less than what it could have potentially been.
 I believe if these elements were explained and expanded on more, and if more emphasis was out on gameplay, Another World could have possibly have been made into a series of games as opposed to remaining one obscure one for so many years.

 Originality – 6/10

 Though there’s no innovation in terms of gameplay, credit is indeed due to this game, as so many developers have taken inspiration from it, and it most certainly stands out in terms of both visual concept and story.
 I only wish more prominence could be found in the element that truly matters.
 Perhaps then the game could have been seen as a video game masterpiece by no other than another diamond in the rough.